 See what grants are available in each state and territory below.

 Buying a home or looking to refinance?
 The table below features home loans with some of the lowest interest rates on the market for owner occupiers.

-Despite what you might have heard on twitter or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
+Despite what you might have heard on Twitter or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
 According to Australian Bureau of Statistics data (ABS), lending to first home buyers rose to a 12 year high in January 2021, occupying a market share of 36.5%.